Owner of Dance Addiction Studios

 Toni-Marie grew up in a dance school owned by her parents in the West Midlands and has experience of competing through medal and open competitions up to an international level.
 From 2005, when she turned 18 Toni-Marie worked on P&O cruises as a dance teacher and social dance host and since moving to Surrey has taught her own private lessons and classes as well as hosting social dances and competitive practices in Surrey.
 She started to run dance competitions in 2009 as TMFDance and her events are now amongst the best attended and most successful in the UK.
 Toni-Marie is married to Dan Baxter who is 3 times British Senior Ballroom Champion and they have two beautiful daughters!

-Dance Studio Manager
+Studio Manager & Marketing Manager

 John is a current competitor in the senior (O’35) Ballroom category and competes at an international level.
 He and his partner Sabine are previous UK champions, have been UK and British National finalists for many years, and have represented England at the World Championships 10 times.
 As a couple they have been dance hosts on P&O cruises and train with some of the best coaches in the world.